 Condom use declined from 46 percent to 31 percent during this time.
 Men who were not on PrEP also had unprotected anal sex, which rose from 30 percent to 39 percent.

 This trend is not specific to Australia, as every other nation worldwide is beginning to report similar findings.
-Some have a knee-jerk reaction to the introduction of PrEP but these figures were growing before this medication was even on the market.
+Some have a knee-jerk reaction to the introduction of PrEP, but these figures were growing before this medication was even on the market.
 In some countries, like the United States, PrEP usage is abysmally low in our community.
 Specifically communities of color.

 Scholars have posited several explanations for this decline in condom use.
 Some have suggested that three decades of condom-based prevention messaging and interventions have caused safer sex fatigue or burnout, leading to inconsistent condom use.
 New interventions that focus solely on condoms may be viewed as ineffective or unrealistic, and may therefore be rejected, particularly among older gay men who are tired of prevention messaging focused primarily or exclusively on condoms.”

 “Emotional and erotic factors may also influence condom use practices.
 Condoms are frequently perceived as a barrier to sexual pleasure and arousal, whereas CAI (condomless anal intercourse) is viewed as facilitating sensation, physical pleasure, and deeper levels of eroticism and lust.
-A desire for trust, intimacy, commitment, and love may provide further motivation, wherein CAI manifests these emotions and represents the depth of a given partnership; condoms by contrast are seen as a barrier to intimacy.”
+A desire for trust, intimacy, commitment, and love may provide further motivation, wherein CAI manifests these emotions and represents the depth of a given partnership; condoms, by contrast, are seen as a barrier to intimacy.”

 “Existing literature also highlights the impact of substance use on consistent condom use.
 Excessive consumption of alcohol and crystal methamphetamine use, in particular, have been shown to increase incidences of CAI, with binge drinking and club drug use potentially leading to high-risk encounters with casual, HIV-serodiscordant partners.”